Southampton Central railway station: Former services

-Platform layout
+Layout

-All the platforms are split into two sections, A at the east and B at the west, allowing two services to occupy a platform at the same time, or to allow for trains dividing into two portions or attaching to make one train.
+All of the platforms are split into two sections: A at the east and B at the west; this allows two services to occupy a platform at the same time or for trains dividing into two portions or attaching to make one train.
 This dual use occurs throughout the day on platforms 2 and 3, and in peak hours on platforms 1 and 4.
+Current platform usage is: